ibm-cloud-docs/billing-usage/service-level-commit.md

 # Purchasing services deployed on-premises
 {: #service-comit}

+Hybrid cloud services that can be deployed on-premises, like {{site.data.keyword.powerSysFull}} Private Cloud, often require a service-level commitment to order and deploy hardware at your site.
+With this commitment, you receive a discount on the standard metered rates for the service or bundle of services that you select.

+Your on-premises usage data is sent to {{site.data.keyword.Bluemix_notm}} when your service-level commitment is activated, which allows you to monitor hardware usage alongside your cloud-based usage.
+Gain a complete view of your resource usage trends across both on-premises and cloud environments to help you make informed decisions.

+Workloads that you deploy to your on-premises or edge environment are managed through {{site.data.keyword.satellitelong}}.
+For more information, see [Getting started with {{site.data.keyword.satellitelong}}](/docs/satellite?topic=satellite-getting-started).

 Service-level commitments include a service or bundle of services, a term, discount rate, and total commitment amount.
 You might also have a monthly or yearly minimum spend if applicable.
 A term might be 6 months, 1 year, or 5 years.
 For example, you might have a commitment with the following provisions:
 - 3-year term